Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/proposal.md

 Once an order is confirmed the next screen would have something to keep track of the order if I get server communication both ways working.

-I drew about what I have in mind for the app, in terms of interface choices.
+This is what I have in mind right now, in terms of the interface coices I have made:

 ![undergroundAppDraftCropped](https://github.com/Hanover-CS/HC24-Luuk-Crawford-Senior-Project/assets/32851596/5ae39d76-aec3-47c2-b9fb-a7024692bebe)

+I'm not sure if I am going to use actual pictures of items or the emoji images.